ON-LINE Self-Study Flash Videos With Templates and Materials, Available On-Demand

 costs for various State/Provincial Tax Incentives

-The materials for this On-Demand Self-Study video is: A Professional Template Film Budget that is used throughout the videos.
+The materials which you can download from this video site are: A Professional Template Film Budget that is used throughout the videos.
 It is in both pdf and epb formats.

 Also included is an Excel template of a professional film budget.